Gahill1826/Laboratory-of-Neuroimaging/README.md

 -Segmentation
 -Statistical Analysis

+PowerPoint Overall Workflow:
+1. Anonymize subject
+2. Preprocess (cortical and subcortical) images
+a.
+Subcortical
+i.
+Structure delineation
+ii.
+Anonymizing the subject
+iii.
+Registering the brain to an Atlas iv.
+(Potential) Bias field correction
+b.
+Cortical
+i.
+“Masking” is a binary file covering the region of the MRI file of interest that removes the skull and extra-cortical tissue, to divide the brain into hemispheres, or to isolate/represent Region Of Interest (ROI).
+LONI tools to generate and/or edit existing masks: BrainSuite2 (Analyze format), Display (Minc format)
+3. Processing Steps For Cortical Surface Extraction And Sulcal Analysis (Powerpoint)
+a.
+Extracting the cortical surface
+b.
+Drawing sulcal lines (Selineate the sulci for each subject.)
+c.
+Cortical pattern matching (page 69)
+i.	flat mapping (transforms an image 3D object file into a 2D flatmap of the cortex which is sored as a 2D uvl file) ii.	warping (the averaging of all sulci are used as anchors to warp the flatmaps of individual cases into an average space) iii.	reinflation (the warped flatmaps are reinflated to 3D UCF files.)
+4. Separation of Gray Matter, White Matter, and CSF
+a.
+Segmentation, tissue classification, defines a volume by tissue type (density or thickness)
+i.
+3-class tissue segmentation (most commonly used) (1.
+Gray matter, 2.
+White matter, and 3.
+Cerebral spinal fluid.) ii.
+(Potential) 5-class tissue segmentation (4.
+Gray matter with White matter overlap, 5.
+Gray matter and Cerebral spinal fluid) iii.
+Signal values are evaluated according to frequency, while measuring differences across the whole brain and classifying the signal values accordingly to tissue type.
+5. Cortical surface Analyses
+a.
+Sulcal analysis
+b.
+Complexity of cortical Surface
+c.
+Local brain size
+d.
+Gray matter density
+e.
+Maps of cortical thickness

 LONI Pipeline / Pipeline Web Start (PWS):
 A client server distributed computational environment that facilitates visual graphical construction, execution, monitoring, validation, and dissemination of advanced data analysis protocols.
 Additionally, LONI pipeline is a free cross-platform graphical workflow framework application (written in JAVA) primarily aimed at neuroimaging researchers development, maintenance, dissemination, and sharing neuroimaging data analysis protocols on a (self-maintained or) on-site 600 CPU computing grid (distributed systems within non-interactive workloads) to describe and aggregate executables (module) without coding in a scripting language to create complex analyses.
 The pipeline environment offers a scalable infrastructure for graphical integration of diverse, complex, and heterogeneous software, including, modules and processing workflows, includes segmentation, sharp analysis, and cortical thickness workflows.
 LONI supercomputing environments automatically parallelize data-independent programs.
 Additionally, LONI Pipeline can run in a client-server mode, allowing access to compute servers running analysis software from a dedicated machine.
 Pipeline use cluster nodes to download files in parallel from the IDA db.
 Pipeline also enable metadata.